deephdc/deep-docs/source/user/overview/user-roles.rst

 **What DEEP can offer to you:**

 * the ability to train out-of-the-box a module of the :ref:`catalogue <user/overview/architecture:The marketplace>` on your personal dataset
-* an :ref:`API <user/overview/architecture:The API>` to easily interact with the model
+* an :ref:`API <user/overview/architecture:The DEEPaaS API>` to easily interact with the model
 * data :ref:`storage resources <user/overview/architecture:The data storage resources>` to access your dataset (`DEEP-Nextcloud <https://nc.deep-hybrid-datacloud.eu>`_, `OneData <https://onedata.org/>`_, ...)
 * the ability to deploy the developed service on Cloud resources